nayata/harrow/Documentation/Writing.md

 ```
 - I have [gold] gold coins.
-- This is to much for this information.
+- This is too much for this information.
 ```